Prashima01/BlindChat/README.md

 ### Local development / Setup your version of the app

 BlindChat is currently hosted on [Heroku](https://www.heroku.com/) and uses their offered database.
 Thus, the code and setup are written for it.
 If you don't want to use Heroku, you'll have to modify the code in a few places but if you are okay with Heroku, then you are just fine.
-It helps to have a bit of knowledge setting up a messenger bot.
+It helps you to have a bit of knowledge setting up a messenger bot.